dgilman/atom_maker/README.md

 Creating a new generator
 ------------------------
 The top of generator.py explains the dict generators are expected to return.
 You might be interested in the Atom specification.
 Choose your ID generation carefully because you probably don't want to keep any state.
+If you do want to keep any state you can use the cache.sqlite3 database.  atom_maker already caches the entire feed above the generator level for 6 hours so you probably don't have much to save anyway.

 For tracking down new XPath queries I play around in the Python interpreter like so: